Phase 01 · cold discovery · deliverable

 "I do not have a price ceiling on this."— Patricia Donnelly, Session 02

-After ten sessions, my confidence levels.
+After fourteen sessions, my confidence levels.

 CONFIDENT